 The regime is obviously afraid of potential changes in people's mind-sets and is preemptively trying to scare people off, said an official of the defector-run North Korea Intellectual Solidarity website, Agence France-Presse reported.

-political news and commentary.
+and political news and commentary.
 Henson elected to cease website operations after failing to submit documents demanded by the Media Development Authority (MDA).
-Despite warnings from the MDA, Breakfast Network is maintaining an online presence through its
+Despite warnings from the MDA, Breakfast Network is maintaining an online presence

 Breakfast Network was ordered by the MDA to register on or before December 17 but the website editor said the government's technical requirements and registration forms contained too many vague provisions .